-As cyber threat researchers gain experience in their craft, they develop preferences for particular tools, sources, and methods.
+As cyber threat researchers gain experience in their craft, they develop preferences for tools, sources, and methods.
 These preferred tools become their toolkit.
 The content of a researcher’s kit reflects their research specialty such as incident response, malware research, threat hunting, IoT security, or other.

-Shodan (free and premium versions): Shodan was developed as a banner search engine.
+Shodan: Shodan was developed as a banner search engine.
 Its crawlers collect intelligence on open Internet ports and services.
 You can use Shodan to identify open host IPs exposed on public ports and device and service types, by country and organization.
 While Shodan is embedded in LookingGlass platforms, you can also use Shodan directly though the UI and its API.

 Hurricane Electric BGP Toolkit (free): The Hurricane Electric BGP portal provides global statistics derived from BGP and DNS measurements.
 These measurements provide an understanding of Internet Mechanics, including routing relationships (ASN peering and CIDR announcements), and DNS TLD (Top-level Domain) registrations and statistics.